RPG Investment Advisory LLC Purchases 11,790 Shares of The Boeing Company (NYSE:BA)

 Analysts Set New Price Targets

 A number of equities research analysts have commented on BA shares.
-Benchmark decreased their price objective on shares of Boeing from $250.00 to $200.00 and set a “buy” rating on the stock in a report on Friday, July 15th.
-Bank of America increased their price objective on shares of Boeing from $150.00 to $170.00 and gave the stock a “neutral” rating in a report on Friday, July 15th.
 Wells Fargo & Company decreased their price objective on shares of Boeing from $214.00 to $210.00 and set an “overweight” rating on the stock in a report on Thursday, July 28th.
-Jefferies Financial Group decreased their price objective on shares of Boeing from $270.00 to $225.00 and set a “buy” rating on the stock in a report on Monday, May 2nd.
-Finally, JPMorgan Chase & Co. raised their target price on shares of Boeing from $188.00 to $200.00 in a research note on Thursday, July 28th.
+Susquehanna Bancshares decreased their price objective on shares of Boeing from $193.00 to $192.00 and set a “positive” rating on the stock in a report on Friday, May 20th.
+Sanford C. Bernstein reduced their target price on shares of Boeing from $239.00 to $216.00 in a research note on Thursday, April 28th.
+Jefferies Financial Group reduced their target price on shares of Boeing from $270.00 to $225.00 and set a “buy” rating on the stock in a research note on Monday, May 2nd.
+Finally, UBS Group set a $263.00 target price on shares of Boeing and gave the company a “buy” rating in a research note on Thursday, April 28th.
 Four investment analysts have rated the stock with a hold rating and fifteen have issued a buy rating to the company.
 Based on data from MarketBeat, Boeing presently has a consensus rating of “Moderate Buy” and an average price target of $219.56.

-Boeing (NYSE:BA – Get Rating) last announced its quarterly earnings results on Wednesday, July 27th.
-The aircraft producer reported ($0.37) earnings per share for the quarter, missing analysts’ consensus estimates of ($0.14) by ($0.23).
-The company had revenue of $16.68 billion for the quarter, compared to analyst estimates of $17.53 billion.
-Boeing’s revenue for the quarter was down 1.9% compared to the same quarter last year.
-During the same quarter last year, the company earned $0.40 EPS.
-On average, equities analysts anticipate that The Boeing Company will post -1.69 EPS for the current fiscal year.

 Boeing Company Profile